 How much water do you really need to drink?

 We are bombarded with messages about drinking more fluids – but is it really essential?
-Siân Phillips investigates.

-Why do we need this much?
+Why do we need to drink water?

 “Your body is nearly two thirds water and so it is really important that you consume enough fluid to stay hydrated and healthy,” says the British Nutrition Foundation.
 “If you don’t get enough fluid you may feel tired, get headaches and not perform at your best.”
 A study into how well children performed in a visual attention test showed that those who did not drink water beforehand achieved a lower score than those who did.

 It said that the recommendation may have originated from a 1945 report, which stated: “A suitable allowance of water for adults is 2.5 litres daily in most instances.
 An ordinary standard for diverse persons is 1 millilitre for each calorie of food.”

 Who should I believe?